Update for 2018: How to Stain a Wood Pergola

 We at Deckstainhelp.com offer tips for a plethora of projects besides deck staining.
-In this article, we offer our insight on how to best approach a pergola staining project.
+In this article, we offer our insight on how to best approach a pergola staining project when it comes to prep and stain application.
 We always appreciate your input, so feel free to leave a comment below with pictures of your pergola stain projects.

 To stain a wood pergola it should first be cleaned using a scrub brush or pressure washer.
 If the wood is only moderately dirty and grayed, a wood cleaner can be used to loosen any contaminants during washing.
 However, if an old existing wood stain is present, a deck stain stripper should be used.
 This will not only loosen natural contaminants like a wood cleaner but will soften and break down any old stain so it too can be washed from the wood surface.
 A clean wood surface is the key to a long-lasting refinish.